Using the SUMIF Function in Google Sheets (Simplified)

 You can use infinite (open) ranges in formulas like A1:A or A:A to encompass an entire column.
 This allows your formula to automatically include newly added rows.

-However, if you have two tables, one below the other, the above infinite (open) range in the formula may not work as intended.
+However, if you have two data ranges, one below the other, the above infinite (open) range in the formula may not work as intended.

 To make a formula dynamic to some extent in Google Sheets, consider the information in the image below.